AdobeDocs/campaign-standard.en/help/sending/using/managing-typologies.md

    ![](assets/typology_list.png)

-   >[!NOTE]
-   >
-   >You can also double-click an existing typology to modify its content and properties.

-1. Define the type of the typology.
-Typologies can be either **[!UICONTROL Standard]** or **[!UICONTROL Filtering]** typologies.
+1. Define the typology's **[!UICONTROL Label]**.

-   >[!NOTE]
-   >
-   >The **[!UICONTROL IP affinity]** field allows you to manage the affinities according to your configuration.
+1. The **[!UICONTROL IP affinity]** field allows you to manage the affinities according to your configuration.
 These are defined in the instance's configuration file.
 If you want to use the affinities, contact your administrator.

 1. Select the typology rules that you want to include into the typology.
+For more on typology rules, refer to [this section](../../sending/using/managing-typology-rules.md).

    ![](assets/typology_addrules.png)

-   You can modify the order in which the rules are applied for a given typology.
-To do this, move the elements to modify the order in which they appear on the screen.
-The numbers corresponding to the execution order are then automatically recalculated.
-The rule application mode is presented in the [Typology rules execution order](#typology-rules-execution-order) section.

-Your typology is ready to be used.
-You can select it in message properties or in message template properties.
+1. Click **[!UICONTROL Create]**.
+Your typology is now ready to be used in messages.

-## Applying typology to messages {#applying-typologies-to-messages}
+## Applying typologies to messages {#applying-typologies-to-messages}

-When associating a typology with a message, the typology rules included in the typology will be executed to check the message validity.
+When associating a typology with a message or a message template, the typology rules included in the typology will be executed to check the message validity.

 >[!NOTE]
 >